 The treatment costs are probably not covered by the health insurance.
 Inform yourself in advance at your health insurance.

 Are you interested in laser treatment or similar options?
 In an initial consultation, we can work out your individual plan together to optimize your vision.
-Contact me now via e-mail or telephone – I look forward to hearing from you!
+Contact me now via e-mail or telephone – We are your competent ophthalmologist in Zurich and look forward to your visit.